 - The number of fans you need depends on the type of business you run and the size of your business.
 Big national brands might have hundreds of thousands of fans, while a small dress shop may need only need 200.
 At the same time, you need more than a few.

-- Use other tools to get fans.
+- Use other tools to get fans, such as local search SEO.
 Use your e-mail lists to give people incentives like coupons or free stuff to get them to become Facebook fans.
-Leverage advertising channels to offer discounts to people who affiliate themselves with your brand on Facebook.
+Leverage advertising channels to offer discounts to people who affiliate themselves with your conduct branding on Facebook.

 Return on Investment